pastet89/binance-api-php-light/README.md

 ## Usage:

-Run the code in a PHP7 environment.
+Run the code in a PHP environment.

 Please refer to the sample API calls in ```examples.php```.